ryanhaining/cppitertools/README.md

 Takes an arbitrary number of ranges of different types and efficiently iterates over them in parallel (so an iterator to each container is incremented simultaneously).
-When you dereference an iterator to "zipped" range you get a tuple of iterators to those containers.
+When you dereference an iterator to "zipped" range you get a tuple of whatever elements the iterators were holding.

 Example usage:
 ```c++